cloudflare/workers-docs/CONTRIBUTING.md

 #### **Do you want to submit a new tutorial?**

 * We currently aren't accepting new full-length tutorials in the docs.
 If you've written a tutorial about building something with Workers and want to share it on your own blog or elsewhere, great!
 We'd be happy to help you share it (email [devrel AT cloudflare DOT com](mailto:devrel@cloudflare.com)), but due to the large amount of review and process around tutorials in this repository, we're unable to add new community tutorials at this time.
+* For tutorials that have been approved note that while tutorials can stay in the gallery indefinitely, they will be rotated for the main tutorial section as new tutorials emerge.

 #### **Do you want to contribute a template to the Template Gallery?**